merokudao/dApp-sdk/CONTRIBUTING.md

 following coding standards and best practices.

-1. Create a new directory under `packages` with the name of implementation packge.
+1. Create a new directory under `packages` with the name of implementation package.
 This will be a concatenation of "kit name" and the "provider".
 Ex: If you are a provider for "Messaging" kit, and your org name is "CoolOrg", then the implementation package name is `messaging-coolorg`.
 If you're building for a ui kit, then package name